The Morrison’s Island International Design Competition

 The Triad Bridge concept derives its form from the river itself and the natural motion of pedestrian movement from the City Centre to the southern neighborhoods.
 The form represents the coming together of the north and south Lee as it heads for the sea.
 The bridge form also makes a gesture towards the ubiquitous ancient triquetra symbols used throughout the ancient world and particularly in Ireland.
 The shape and orientation allows people to easily enter from the south and north and congregate at its Centre point.

-TeamCarl Frushour, Senior Associate
+TeamCarl Frushour, Associate Principal

 Travis Ewen, Senior Associate

 Kristina Stevens, Associate

 Tyler Cromleigh, Landscape Designer